-Villani tells how Cardinal Niccolṑ Albertini da Prato, whom he depicted as a manipulative and sinister prelate, promoted Bertrand’s candidacy in the conclave.
+Villani recounts how Cardinal Niccolò Albertini da Prato, whom he portrays as a manipulative and sinister prelate, promoted Bertrand’s candidacy in the conclave.
 At first, the cardinal’s initiative seemed impracticable.
-Indeed, Bertrand’s animosity towards the Capetians, due to the damage inflicted on his family property, could lower if not annul his readiness to reach any compromise with the Court of France.
-On the other hand, Cardinal da Prato assumed that Bertrand was a man “lacking honor and nobility, since he was a Gascon, who are essentially rapacious.”
-Niccolo da Prato thus encouraged the king of France to reach an early agreement with his candidate.
-The cardinal’s advice supposedly led to a secret meeting between king and archbishop in St. Jean d’Angély, where Philip presented the conditions for royal support, namely:
+Indeed, due to the damage the Capetians had inflicted on his family property, Bertrand’s animosity towards them make him less willing – if at all – to reach any compromise with the Court of France.
+On his part, Cardinal da Prato, considering Bertrand a man “lacking honor and nobility, since he was a Gascon, who are essentially rapacious,” urged the French king to reach an agreement with da Prato’s candidate even before the conclave.
+The cardinal’s advice supposedly led to a secret meeting between the king and archbishop in St. Jean d’Angély, where Philip presented the conditions for royal support:

-Re-acceptance into the Church of the king and his supporters, a most necessary step for the Rex Christianissimus.
+Reacceptance into the Church of the king and his supporters–a vital step for the Rex Christianissimus;

-A formal denunciation of Pope Boniface VIII’s memory.
+A formal denunciation of Pope Boniface VIII’s memory;

-A five-year tenth to finance the war in Flanders.
+A five-year tithe to finance the war in Flanders;

-The nomination of cardinals friendly to France.
+The nomination of cardinals friendly to France; and

-A secret clause, “mysterious and great”, which would be communicated to the archbishop in due time.
-As to this secret clause, it hints at the Templars, who were arrested by Philip the Fair two years later, and their Order was cancelled by papal edict in the Council of Vienne.
+A “mysterious and great” secret clause to be communicated to the archbishop in due time.
+(This secret clause hints at the Templars, who Philip the Fair arrested two years later, and whose Order was disbanded by papal edict in the Council of Vienne.)

-Bertrand de Got’s obsequious response satisfied the king and ensured Philip’s support: “You will command and I will obey, and it will always be settled in this way”.
+According to Vittani, Bertrand de Got’s obsequious response satisfied the king and ensured Philip’s support: “You will command and I will obey, and it will always be settled in this way.”

-We have conclusive evidence that the supposed meeting between king and archbishop in St. Jean d’Angely never occurred.
-Most historians, however, considered Clement V’s pontificate to have been subservient to the will and interests of Philip the Fair.
-Edgard Boutaric thus reflects a common view when he claims, “the pontificate of Clement V was ... a continuous chain of concessions to the endless exigencies of the king.”
-Heinrich Finke echoes this premise when he argues, “no pope of the later middle ages was more subservient to a king,” a conclusion shared by Joseph R. Strayer.
-Such evaluations reflect in a way or another Giovanni Villani’s criticism of the alliance between rex et sacerdos, which he considered detrimental to the Church.
-In other words, notwithstanding the fictitious character of Villani’s report, he succeeded to leave his mark in medieval and modern historians.
-The challenging question therefore stands as to the reasons why this nonevent influenced so much the historiography of Clement pontificate.
+In fact, we have conclusive evidence that the supposed meeting between the king and the archbishop in St. Jean d’Angely never occurred.
+Nonetheless, most historians, have judged Clement V’s pontificate as having been subservient to the will and interests of Philip the Fair.
+Edgard Boutaric thus reflects a common view in his claim that, “the pontificate of Clement V was ... a continuous chain of concessions to the endless exigencies of the king.”
+Heinrich Finke echoes this premise, writing, “no pope of the later middle ages was more subservient to a king,” a conclusion shared by Joseph R. Strayer.
+Such evaluations reflect, in one way or another, Villani’s criticism of the alliance between rex et sacerdos, which he considered detrimental to the Church.
+In other words, despite the fictitious nature of Villani’s report, it succeeded in leaving its mark on medieval and modern historians.
+A difficult question, therefore, remains as to why this non-event had such a strong influence on the historiography of Clement’s pontificate.

-Bertrand de Got was elected to the papacy on 5 June 1305, following an eleven-month interregnum.
-The cardinals’ difficulties in reaching a prompter consensus had eventually facilitated his election.
-Indeed, Bertrand’s good relations with both Boniface VIII and Philip IV made it easier for the opposing factions at the conclave to evaluate the archbishop as a candidate of their own.
-The election of Bertrand de Got, however, was not a decision carried out without external interference.
-Shortly after Clement’s death, Cardinal Napoleone Orsini confessed that he had asked for and eventually received Capetian blessing for Bertrand’s candidacy.
-Only after obtaining a positive response from Philip the Fair, he did procure the election of the Archbishop of Bordeaux, who still received only ten of the fifteen votes.
+Bertrand de Got was elected to the papacy on June 5, 1305, following an eleven-month interregnum.
+It was the cardinals’ inability to reach a consensus that eventually facilitated his election.
+Indeed, Bertrand’s good relations with both Boniface VIII and Philip IV made it easier for the opposing factions at the conclave to consider the archbishop as their own candidate.
+However, Bertrand’s election was not accomplished without external interference.
+Shortly after Clement’s death, Cardinal Napoleone Orsini confessed that he had asked for and eventually received the Capetian blessing for Bertrand’s candidacy.
+Only after obtaining a positive response from Philip the Fair did the Cardinal secure the election of the Archbishop of Bordeaux, who still received only ten of the fifteen votes, the bare minimum needed.